 Gamification is a modern form of technology used in training employees.
 This method of interactive gaming has become increasingly popular over the last few years and is now used in a variety of industries.
 Its popularity has risen largely because of its ability to help organizations improve education and keep both customers and employees engaged.
 In addition, gamification can significantly improve the training experience by creating a healthy and competitive environment that keeps employees engaged in the educational information they'll need to be successful.
 Immersion helps employees retain new concepts and processes better than just reading about it or listening to someone in a classroom.

 3. Internal Wiki

 Building an internal Wiki (or knowledge base) is a great way for organizations to maintain institutional and industry-specific information.
 Even better, internal wikis are most commonly user-generated, so employees can add information for their co-workers to use.
-This can be especially useful in industries where legislation changes frequently and employees need to be aware of current laws and regulations.
-A knowledgebase can be a valuable technology used in training employees.
+This can be especially useful in industries where legislation changes frequently, and employees need to be aware of current laws and regulations.
+A knowledgebase can be a valuable technological way to train employees.

 4. Company Social Platforms